GuitarML/SmartGuitarPedal/README.md

 Models are auto loaded from the working directory of the executable.
 When using the plugin, add the .json files to your DAW .exe path (for example: "C:\Program Files\REAPER (x64)").
 When running the stand alone exe, put in the same directory as SmartPedal.exe.

+Alternatively, you can add the files to your user application data directory under "GuitarML\SmartPedal", and the plugin should load them.
+This corresponds to:
+- Mac: `~/Library/GuitarML/SmartPedal`
+- Linux: `~/.config/GuitarML/SmartPedal`
+- Windows: `C:\Users\<username>\AppData\Roaming\GuitarML\SmartPedal`

 ## License